nlfiedler/zorigami/README.md

 ### July 2014

-Started as a project named "akashita", with a basic [Python](https://www.python.org) implementation that uploaded tarballs to Glacier.
-Used ZFS commands to create a snapshot of the dataset, then `tar` and `split` to produce "pack" files of a reasonable size.
+Started as a project named *akashita*, with a basic [Python](https://www.python.org) implementation that uploaded tarballs to Glacier.
+Used ZFS commands to create a snapshot of the dataset, then `tar` and `split` to produce "pack" files of a manageable size.

 ### February 2016

-Started the [Erlang](http://www.erlang.org) implementation with all of the Python code converted to [Go](https://golang.org) and the Erlang application invoking the Go piece to upload the individual files.
+Started the [Erlang](http://www.erlang.org) implementation with all of the Python code converted to [Go](https://golang.org) and the Erlang application invoking the Go component to upload the individual files.

 ### August 2016